saltyorg/docs/docs/sandbox/apps/tdarr_node.md

 ## What is it?

-[Tdarr Node](https://tdarr.io/){: target=_blank rel="noopener noreferrer" } is a cross-platform conditional based transcoding application for automating media library transcode/remux management in order to process your media files as required.
+[Tdarr Node](https://tdarr.io/) is a cross-platform conditional based transcoding application for automating media library transcode/remux management in order to process your media files as required.

 - Node is described as: Processes running same/other devices which collect tasks from the Server.